cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 2. Lineage callout            which V4 or V3 source this reproduces (omit for new sources)
 3. Table of contents
 4. Overview
-5. Indicators
+5. Indicators (Signals)
 6. Estimation
    ├── Geographic Aggregation   (when the source is aggregated or crosswalked; discuss fill_method here) ├── Temporal Handling        (only when it does more than name the week-ending day) ├── Smoothing                (when a rolling window is applied) ├── Metric Definition        (the formula that turns raw data into the signal) └── Uncertainty              (confidence intervals, or an explicit "none")
-7. Relationship to V4           (or V3; omit for sources with no predecessor)
+7. Relationship to V4 or V3    (use V4 for endpoints from V4, V3 for all other legacy endpoints; omit for new sources)
 8. Schema
    ├── Columns
    ├── Fill methods             (when the source has multiple paths; refer to Geographic Aggregation)